Aegis: The Agent Firewall

 The canonical bundle is represented as:

-This bundle is designed to be portable, inspectable, and hash-addressable while preserving strict separation between artifact publication and future Chronicle or Anchor execution layers.
+This bundle is designed to be portable, inspectable, and hash-addressable while preserving strict separation between artifact publication and documentation review surfaces or verification review surfaces.

 Current Public-Facing Surfaces